 Our standard solar modules are typically sold with a two-year guarantee for defects in materials and workmanship and a 10-year and 25-year warranty against declines of more than 10.0% and 20.0%, respectively, of the initial minimum power generation capacity at the time of delivery.
 Our specialty solar modules and products are typically sold with a one-year guarantee against defects in materials and workmanship and may, depending on the characteristics of the product, contain a limited warranty of up to ten years, against declines of the minimum power generation capacity specified at the time of delivery.
 We believe our warranty periods are consistent with industry practice.
 Due to the long warranty period, we bear the risk of extensive warranty claims long after we have shipped our products and recognized revenue.
 We began selling specialty solar modules and products in 2002 and only began selling standard solar modules in 2004.
 Any increase in the defect rate of our products would cause us to increase the amount of warranty reserves and have a corresponding negative impact on our operating results.
 Although we conduct quality testing and inspection of our solar module products, our solar module products have not been and cannot be tested in an environment simulating the up to 25-year warranty periods.
-As a result, we may be subject to unexpected warranty expense and associated harm to our financial results as long as 25 years after the sale of our products.
+Similarly, our recently developed UMgSi solar products, while silicon based and theoretically durable and viable as a reliable component for solar power products, are relatively new to the market, and subject to the same testing limitations as our other solar products.
+However, despite our research and development efforts, UMgSi solar products are relatively new to the market and issues related to these products that are currently unknown may surface in the future after extended use.
+These issues could potentially affect our market reputation and adversely affect our revenues, giving rise to potential warranty claims by our customers.
+As a result, we may be subject to unexpected warranty expense and associated ha